OpenNMT/OpenNMT-tf/docs/data.md

 See `onmt-ark-to-records -h` for the script usage.
 It also accepts an optional indexed text file (i.e. with lines prefixed with `KEY`s) to generate aligned source vectors and target texts.

-## Parallel inputs
+## Parallel and nested inputs

-When using `opennmt.inputters.ParallelInputter`, as many input files as inputters are expected.
+When using `opennmt.inputters.ParallelInputter` to define multi-source inputs, as many input files as inputters are expected.
 You have to configure your YAML file accordingly:

 ```yaml
 data: